HiFIRec Towards High-Frequency yet Low-Intention Behaviors for Multi-Behavior Recommendation: Experimental Results

 This rich data provides an ideal foundation for investigating differences in user behavior intentions.
 After data preprocessing, we retain users (or items) with more than $10$ interactions but filter out inactive instances (less than $5$ purchases).
 Following temporal splitting in~\cite{chen2021graph}, we use the last purchase as test set, the the second-to-last purchase for validation, and remaining interactions for training.
 Table~\ref{tab:dataset} summarizes dataset statistics.
 Among them, the ``view'' interaction volume in the Beibei dataset accounts for 71.81\% of the total, and that in the Taobao dataset 77.34\%.
-The ``view'' behavior accounts for
+The ``view'' behavior accounts for a large proportion of the multi-behavior recommendation data, far higher than other behavior types, and is a typical high-frequency behavior.